aptech/docs/docs/intro-gauss-for-stata-users.rst

 In GAUSS, a dataframe can be manually entered from values and variable names using the :func:`asDF` procedure:

 ::
+  // Create a 2 x 3 matrix
   mat = { 1 2, 3 4, 5 6};

+  // Convert matrix to a dataframe
+  // and name the first column "X"
+  // and the second column "Y"
   df = asDF(mat, “X”, “Y”);

 Reading external dataset